LINKIWI/orion-server/README.md

 `orion-server` pairs nicely with [`orion-web`](https://github.com/LINKIWI/orion-web), a frontend visualization tool for the web similar to that supplied by the official OwnTracks recorder.
 Deploying the web interface alongside the server is of course optional if you don't need it.

-Why "Orion"?
-I'm not really sure.
-There's probably something to be said about constellations and stars and how stars are related to your location, or something.

 ## Features

 The scope of responsibility of Orion is deliberately very limited.
 Orion exposes a handler to save HTTP location reports from the Android OwnTracks client to a database.
 It also provides an opt-in feature to reverse geocode GPS coordinates into formatted addresses, which are persisted to the database.